Paulist Fathers: Modern era

 The Paulist Office for Young Adult Ministries is intended to connect young adults to faith communities.
 The office seeks to promote youth integration and leadership amongst Christian communities, and to see issues and concerns of youth addressed by Church leaders and organizations.
 This Paulist ministry has many forms such as Busted Halo which is an online spiritual magazine for peoples in their 20s and 30s; the Busted Halo Show, with Father Dave Dwyer, was picked up by the Catholic Channel on Sirius Satellite Radio.
 The office also hosts young adult retreats and, on occasion, hosts forums and gives presentations.
 Paulists also have a number of Newman Centers and campus ministries at several major universities throughout the United States; they consider this one of their highest priorities.

 Paulist Productions was founded by Ellwood Kieser in California around 1960.
 It today creates films and television programs on a variety of subjects with spiritual concerns and matters at the heart of the production.
 Paulist Productions has received a number of awards and continues to develop and produce an assortment of films and series.
 It has produced Romero, Entertaining Angels: The Dorothy Day Story, and The Twelve Apostles.

-In the early 1870s, the Paulist Fathers became the owners of a large portion of lakefront property at the southern end of Lake George in the Adirondacks in upstate New York.
-St. Mary’s of the Lake serves as a summer retreat and site of the summer component of Paulist student formation.
-The facilities are available for groups, retreats, meetings, and other gatherings.
+The Paulist Fathers operate Paulist Evangelization Ministries.

+In March 2024 the Paulist announced that they would be suspending their ministry at Newman Hall-Holy Spirit Parish, which ministers to the students of University of California, Berkeley, a parish the order had run since 1907.
+The Paulists also announced they would be withdrawing from ministry at the Rensselaer Polytechnic Institute in Troy, NY along with three other locations, citing a steep decline in vocations.
+There were 98 active Paulist priest in 2004, which had declined to 85 in 2014 and to 50 in 2024.
+If the trend continues there are estimated to be only around 30 active Paulists by 2034.

 Mission

-The Paulist Fathers were the first religious community of priests (as distinct from other religious communities) founded in North America.
-The Paulists additionally have ministries of ecumenism, interfaith relations, and reconciliation.
-The Paulists seek to be a bridge between contemporary culture and Catholicism, using media to accomplish this, beginning with the founding of Catholic World magazine in 1865, and continuing with the Paulist Press and its ministries in radio, film, and on the Internet.
+According to their website, the Paulist mission is "to introduce the Good News of Jesus Christ to all people, especially those beyond the Church walls, and to accompany Catholics who feel apart from the Church."
+Additionally, the Paulist Fathers work to address political polarization in the United States.
+In recent history, the Paulists have ministries of ecumenism, interfaith relations, and reconciliation.
+Catholic commentators have described the Paulists as "liberal."

 Because the Paulist Fathers' primary mission has been the conversion of the American people and society, almost all of its foundations (as Paulist centers of ministry are called) and priests are located in the US.
 There are Paulist Foundations in 11 US states and Washington, DC.
 They also serve the American Catholic community in Rome at San Patrizio (which replaced a former foundation at Santa Susanna in August 2017), and, until June 2015, maintained foundations in Toronto.

 Leadership

-The President, Vice-President, and Council of the Paulist Fathers are elected to four-year terms; in addition, a First Consultor is appointed by the President.
+The President, vice-president, and Council of the Paulist Fathers are elected to four-year terms; in addition, a First Consultor is appointed by the President.
 Eric Andrews succeeded Michael McGarry as president in May 2014.